VPN service | KI-VPN

 2. Verification via your phone

-If you encounter problems logging in, try the second option "Connect to KI-VPN Sedondary".
-Always try this option first, before contacting Helpdesk for assistance.
+If you have problems logging in, you can choose the option "Connect to KI-VPN Secondary" instead.
+Try this before contacting the Helpdesk for troubleshooting assistance.

-Please note that you will need to reconnect to VPN at every new session (for example when restarting your computer) - it will not stay connected indefinitely.
+Note that you have to reconnect to the VPN every time you start a new session (e.g. when you restart your computer) - it is not constantly connected.

 User guides